top of page

 For Pianists who have some experience using chords

-5 Accompaniment Styles
+5 Accompaniment Styles for Pianists

-The five accompaniment styles are:
+The 5 accompaniment styles are:

 • oom-pah accompaniments